stronnag/msp-rs/README.md

 The rust serialport crate is used device enumeration.
 Prior to version 0.10.0, the serialport crate was also used for I/O; since then a custom implementation is used.

-This example uses an (unsafe) C language implementation for serial I/O, rather than the serialport crate:
+This example uses an (unsafe) C language implementation for serial I/O, rather than the serialport crate (or even the better serial2 crate):

-* serialport does not support RISC-V
+* serialport did not support RISC-V (at one time)
 * serialport performance on Windows is poor (c.
 25% of Linux / FreeBSD / Macos) and unreliable across multiple threads.
 The embedded implementation is thread safe and the Windows performance is close to that of the POSIX platforms.
+* serial2 requires `Arc()` in order to use a separate reader thread.
+This rather upsets the current device independent implementation .

 ### Other

-There is an [similar Golang example](https://github.com/stronnag/msp-go); you may judge which is the cleanest / simplest, however the rust version is also more capable.
+There is an [similar Golang example](https://github.com/stronnag/msp-go); you may judge which is the cleanest / simplest, however the rust version is also slightly capable.

 ## Licence